noun - something held as an established opinion

 Real World Validation of PCSK9

 Proprotein convertase subtilisin/kexin type 9 (PCSK9) represents a complete illustration of how human genetics can guide target selection.
 Beginning with the discovery of a multi-generational family with familial hypercholesterolemia (FH) with no identifiable abnormalities in their LDL receptor (LDLR), a gain-of-function mutation in PCSK9 was discovered that increased serum cholesterol and caused cardiovascular disease.
 Subsequent studies identified individuals with loss-of-function mutations in PCSK9 with lower rates of coronary heart disease (CHD).
 A 32-year old woman who completely lacked functional PCSK9 had an LDL-C level of 14 mg/dL and was perfectly healthy.
 With this data, Dogma Therapeutics was launched to discover oral PCSK9 inhibitors that could mimic nature's experiment.

 Partner With Us

-Bringing together a team of experienced and innovative drug developers who are ready to re-think what's possible is requisite to help patients get greater access to PCSK9-targeted therapy.
+Bringing together a team of experienced and innovative drug developers (ready to re-think what's possible) is requisite to help patients get greater access to PCSK9-targeted therapy.
 Dogma Therapeutics is actively seeking clinical development partners who share our vision.